muratk3n/thirdwave/en/README.md

 ---

-🤣 🤣 It's hilarious.. historian gets kicked out of a cab bcz he said to a 'Turkish' cabbie that stuffed mussels are not Turkic in origin..
+It's funny.. historian gets kicked out of a cab bcz he said to a 'Turkish' cabbie that stuffed mussels are not Turkic in origin..
 Obviously they are not, there are no mussels in bleeping Central Asia